Clinical Assurance

 Who We Work With

-Regulators, health complaints bodies, legal teams, clinical governance committees, and boards requiring independent analysis — especially where clinical architecture, governance alignment (NSQHS), systems design, or transformation programs are under scrutiny.
+Hospitals, regulators, health complaints bodies, legal teams, clinical governance committees, and boards requiring independent analysis — especially where clinical architecture, governance alignment (NSQHS), systems design, or transformation programs are under scrutiny.

 We operate with strict independence: no implementation role, no institutional relationships, and no interest in outcomes beyond accurate, defensible findings.